MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-powerpoint.md

 ## Embed your report

-To embed a live Power BI report page into PowerPoint, you first need to get the URL to the page you want to embed.
-You then paste this URL into the Power BI report add-in in PowerPoint.
+To embed a live Power BI report page into PowerPoint, you first need to [get the URL](#get-the-report-page-url) to the page you want to embed.
+You then [paste the URL](#paste-the-report-page-url-into-the-powerpoint-add-in) into the Power BI report add-in in PowerPoint.

 ### Get the report page URL